 Cons to Owning Gold Bars:

 Diminished collector’s value.
 Although gold bars certainly come with their own beautiful designs, it’s hard to find a series of gold bars that holds the same kind of value to collectors that some gold coins maintain.
 The incredibly intricate reverse and obverse designs of gold coins allow them an additional source of value appreciation that many gold bars just can’t match.

 Popular Gold Bars

-- One Kilo Gold Bars It’s hard to beat Hero Bullion’s full one kilo gold bars when it comes to low premiums.
-Our kilo gold bars come from a random mint and are presented in random condition, which allows us to bring you the most fair price possible.
+One Kilo Gold Bars It’s hard to beat Hero Bullion’s full one-kilo gold bars when it comes to low premiums.
+Our kilo gold bars come from a random mint and are presented in random conditions, which allows us to bring you the most fair price possible.